sam-warren/IdeaHub/DMTools/README.md

 A project to facilitate great Dungeons and Dragons.
 Complies with SRD.

 ## Requirements

 - [Node v16.14.2](https://nodejs.org/en/download/)

 ## Setup

-1. Download the repository from [GitHub](https://github.com/sam-warren/IdeaHub)
+1. Clone or fork the repository from [GitHub](https://github.com/sam-warren/IdeaHub) and `cd DMTools`
-2. `cd DMTools`
-3. Set up any environment variables in `env_config/env.docker`
+2. Set up any environment variables in `env_config/env.docker`
-4. In the DMTools directory, `make setup`
+3. In the DMTools directory, `make setup`
-5. `make install`
+4. Install `node_modules` for all projects using `make install`

 ## Running the app

+In the DMTools directory:

 - Database only: `make build-db run-db`
+- API only: `make build-api run-api`
-- Database and API: `make build-backend run-backend`
+- App only: `make build-app run-app`
-- Database, API and App: `make build-web run-web`
+- All: `make build-all run-all`

 ## Logging